shroffsagar/agentic-code-review-and-refinement/README.md

      - Prompt effectiveness can be measured
      - Prompts follow best practices for LLM interaction

+---

-### Phase 5: Agent System Development
+### Phase 4: Review Agent Implementation
-- [ ] Review Agent implementation
+- [ ] Review Agent core functionality
-- [ ] Refinement Agent implementation
-- [ ] Inter-agent communication system
+- [ ] PR analysis and diff processing
-- [ ] Human-in-the-loop integration
+- [ ] Code review logic and rules
-- [ ] Decision-making logic
+- [ ] Comment generation and formatting
-- [ ] State management system
+- [ ] Review state management
-- [ ] Agent coordination workflow
+- [ ] GitHub Actions review workflow

 **Stories:**
-1. As a developer, I want to have an automated review agent that can analyze code changes.
+1. As a developer, I want an automated review agent that can analyze code changes.
    - Acceptance Criteria:
      - Review agent can analyze PR diffs
      - Agent generates meaningful review comments
      - Agent respects code style and standards
      - Agent provides actionable suggestions

-2. As a developer, I want to have a refinement agent that can implement approved suggestions.
+2. As a developer, I want to trigger the review agent manually for specific PRs.
    - Acceptance Criteria:
+     - Review agent can be triggered via GitHub Actions
+     - Agent processes the specified PR
+     - Agent adds inline comments to the PR
+     - Review progress is tracked and reported

+---

+### Phase 5: Review Comment System
+- [ ] Comment resolution tracking
+- [ ] Comment state persistence
+- [ ] Comment filtering and organization
+- [ ] Review progress monitoring
+- [ ] Comment metadata management
+- [ ] Review history tracking

+**Stories:**
+1. As a developer, I want to track the status of review comments so that I can manage the review process effectively.
+   - Acceptance Criteria:
+     - Comment resolution status is tracked
+     - Resolved comments are visually distinct
+     - Review state is persisted between sessions
+     - Review progress can be monitored

+2. As a developer, I want to organize and filter review comments so that I can focus on specific aspects of the review.
+   - Acceptance Criteria:
+     - Comments can be filtered by status
+     - Comments are organized by file and type
+     - Comment metadata is preserved
+     - Review history is maintained

+---

+### Phase 6: Refinement Agent Implementation
+- [ ] Refinement Agent core functionality
+- [ ] Approved comment processing
+- [ ] Code change implementation
+- [ ] Change validation and testing
+- [ ] Commit management
+- [ ] GitHub Actions refinement workflow

+**Stories:**
+1. As a developer, I want a refinement agent that can implement approved suggestions.
+   - Acceptance Criteria:
      - Refinement agent can apply approved changes
      - Changes are properly tested before committing
      - Agent maintains code quality standards
      - Agent handles conflicts appropriately

+2. As a developer, I want to trigger the refinement agent manually after reviewing comments.
+   - Acceptance Criteria:
+     - Refinement agent can be triggered via GitHub Actions
+     - Agent processes only approved comments
+     - Agent implements changes and creates commits
+     - Refinement progress is tracked and reported

+---

-### Phase 6: Testing and Quality Assurance
+### Phase 7: Testing and Quality Assurance
 - [ ] Unit test suite development
 - [ ] Integration test implementation
 - [ ] End-to-end testing